 You Won’t Find Me!

-Anyone who has ever left for vacation has spent time considering where in their homes to hide their small valuables.
+Where do you hide valuables at home?
+Have you ever given it thought where is the best place to hide small valuables?
 Not everything fits in a safe, and what if you don’t have one.
 All things considered, a safety deposit box in a bank vault is still the best place to keep jewelry and other valuables, but there are some places around your home that make terrific hiding places for important smaller items and cash.

 There are some places where experienced thieves are sure to look, such as inside top drawers, underneath any drawer, and behind wall art in the den or bedroom.
 We suggest you take care to avoid these obvious, or rather popular, caches.